Torrniquet/embeDGG/README.md

 - **Media**: lazy-loaded `<img>` / `<video>` for direct file links on a **hardcoded whitelist** of domains.
 - Settings sync via `chrome.storage.sync`; popup UI with real-time toggles.
 - Injects directly beneath the message node.
 Width = message container width minus username gutter (best effort), max 566px.
-- Only active on the embed chat page.
+- Active on the embed chat page and inside the bigscreen chat iframe.
 Heuristic to skip if not logged-in.
 - Setting to avoid auto-embedding by using a spoiler/preview that requires a click to reveal link embed contents (NSFW/NSFL handling).
 - Metal Pipe Protection